maabou512/WW_OSS_2024/README.md

-# Convert XLSX Suvey Dataset into JSON (2024 World of Open Source: Global Spotlight )
+# Convert XLSX dataset into JSON (2024 World of Open Source: Global Spotlight)

 ## Motivation
 * Want to analyze open source dynamism in more sophisticated way than Excel